abhinav4848/_Obsidian-Others-Projects/Workflows/03 IMF_AdvancedStarterKit_v2/IMF Fluid Frameworks.md

 We'll deal more with Fluid Frameworks in the next version.

-See the inspiration for "fluid" categories at [[Fluid Taxonomies]].
+See the inspiration for "fluid" categories at [[Workflows/03 IMF_AdvancedStarterKit_v2/Fluid Taxonomies]].